 COVID-19 Vaccination or Exemption is Required

-Gonzaga has announced that all campus-based undergraduate, graduate, and law students will be required to submit proof of full COVID-19 vaccination by August 6 to participate in in-person, campus-based programs and activities, including eligibility to study abroad.
-Vaccination is also required for all faculty, staff and administrators, also to be documented by August 6.
+Gonzaga announced that all campus-based undergraduate, graduate, and law students will be required to submit proof of full COVID-19 vaccination before the start of the fall semester to participate in in-person, campus-based programs and activities, including eligibility to study abroad.
+Vaccination is also required for all faculty, staff and administrators.

 Let's all Vax Up and Zag On!
 Together, we can all get back to doing the things we love to do.